PJUllrich/run-elixir/guides/02-start-coding/install-dependencies.md

 # Install Dependencies

-TODO: Quick introduction to hex.pm and how to add a library to your project.

 You can install dependencies from a few sources, like the Elixir package manager [Hex.pm](hex.pm), GitHub, a Git repository, or a local path.
 You only need to add them to the `deps/0` function in your `mix.exs` file.

 Let's add the HTTP library, [Req](https://hex.pm/packages/req):